Skip to content

 I think this is my favorite tool to apply acrylic paint with a stencil.

-In this example, I used my own DIY human figure stencil template that I can use for different projects in my art journals.
+In this example, I used my DIY human figure stencil template that I can use for different projects in my art journals.

 How to use a palette knife to make these gorgeous shapes?